MerveErdogan/Optogenetics/README.md

 - Pilot study (both FIPI & reproduction analysis)
 - Real Study (only reproduction analysis)

-Both are lever press studies
+Both are lever press studies that are conducted in the skinner boxes.